core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 It is RECOMMENDED that the join process adopts the approach described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.

-# Examples of Synchronization Approaches {#synch-ex}

-This section describes three possible approaches that can be considered by server endpoints to synchronize with Sender Sequence Numbers of client endpoints sending group requests.

-The Group Manager MAY indicate which of such approaches are used in the group, as part of the group communication policies signalled to candidate group members upon their group joining.

-If a server has recently lost the mutable Security Context, e.g. due to a reboot, the server has also to establish an updated Security Context before resuming to send protected messages to the group (see {{ssec-loss-mutable-context}}).
-Since this results in deriving a new Sender Key for its Sender Context, the server does not reuse the same pair (key, nonce), even when using the Partial IV of (old re-injected) requests to build the AEAD nonce for protecting the corresponding responses.

-## Best-Effort Synchronization ## {#ssec-synch-best-effort}

-Upon receiving a group request from a client, a server does not take any action to synchronize with the Sender Sequence Number of that client.
-This provides no assurance at all as to message freshness, which can be acceptable in non-critical use cases.

-With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its Sender Sequence Number as Partial IV when protecting a response.
-Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response to that request.

-## Baseline Synchronization ## {#ssec-synch-baseline}

-Upon receiving a group request from a given client for the first time, a server initializes the last-seen Sender Sequence Number associated to that client in its corresponding Recipient Context.
-The server may also drop the group request without delivering it to the application.
-This method provides a reference point to identify if future group requests from the same client are fresher than the last one received.

-A replay time interval exists, between when a possibly replayed or delayed message is originally transmitted by a given client and the first authentic fresh message from that same client is received.
-This can be acceptable for use cases where servers admit such a trade-off between performance and assurance of message freshness.

-With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its Sender Sequence Number as Partial IV when protecting a response.
-Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response to that request.

-## Challenge-Response Synchronization ## {#ssec-synch-challenge-response}
+# Challenge-Response Synchronization # {#sec-synch-challenge-response}

-A server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Appendix B.1.2 of {{RFC8613}}.
+This section describes a possible approach that a server endpoint can use to synchronize with Sender Sequence Numbers of client endpoints sending group requests.
+In particular, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Appendix B.1.2 of {{RFC8613}}.

 That is, upon receiving a group request from a particular client for the first time, the server processes the message as described in this specification, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
 The Echo option value SHOULD not be reused; when it is reused, it MUST be highly unlikely to have been used with this client recently.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.